MarinoLinic/MarinoLinic/README.md

 |  |  |  |  |
 -->

+Tightly related skills: CSS, Git, Prisma

+Things I've worked with in the past: C++, NextAuth, Pillow (PIL)

-Other: Git (obv), C++, CSS, Prisma, NextAuth, Pillow (PIL).
-I have experience with Bash, signals, and can easily work in Unix-like systems.
+I have experience with Bash, signals, and can easily work within Unix-like systems.

 <hr>